CMU-07-120/intro-to-software-construction/finalproject.md

    **Due Friday, December 1, 2023 at 11:59 pm**.

-   - **Sources can be provided and shared on Slack for everyone to use**.
+   - **Sources should be provided and shared on Slack for everyone to use**.
 We do expect at least one suggestion per individual.
    - **Diagram(s) should be pushed up to your repository** (PR'ed and merged).
    - Using the given [Processing program][processing-code], have the watch